 The case of Kennedy v.
-Commonwealth in 1976 found that any thing can be considered a deadly weapon if the person using it convinces the victim that the weapon is life threatening.
+Commonwealth in 1976 found that anything can be considered a deadly weapon if the person using it convinces the victim that the weapon is life-threatening.
 Therefore, threatening someone’s life with a trainer knife (a trainer is a knife that has no blade) is illegal if the person who you threatened actually believed that the trainer was deadly.

-Deadly weapons are only things that are weapons.
 The case of McCombs v.
 Commonwealth in 2006 found that a crowbar is not a weapon because the legislature intended for deadly weapons to be only things that are designed to be weapons and not things that also have a utility use.

 However, the case of Stout v.
 Commonwealth found that a utility knife was a deadly weapon since it falls under the definition of a knife.

 There is no restriction of knife ownership by minors.
 Restrictions regarding the carrying of concealed deadly weapons apply to anyone who’s younger than 21, but there are exceptions for a hunting or ordinary pocket knife.

 If youâ€™d like to know any loopholes or items of concern regarding knife laws in your state, we strongly suggest Evanâ€™s book â€œKnife Laws of the U.S.â€ Evan is one of the most respected legal authorities in the nation on the topic of knife law.
 As an attorney, he has fought nationally for knife rights and has successfully defended honest citizens charged with knife crimes.
 He has authored an extensive list of books and magazine articles and has appeared on CNN, Fox News, NPR, and many other news outlets.
 He lives and practices law in Eatontown, New Jersey.
 See the latest price on Amazon HERE.

 Conclusion to Kentucky Knife Law